anguye1999/Automated-Crypto-API/README.md

 # Automated-Crypto-API

-# Project and Objective
+# Objective
-Developed a Python program to automate real-time Crypto rates by Market Cap.
+The purpose was to develop a simple python program to compare cryptos rates and to see the relationship across certain time frames.
 Data was retrieved by the open sourced CoinMarketCap API.
 Utilize Python libraries such as Pandas, JSON, Matplotlib, and Seaborm to analyze, sort and create visualizations on the data trends with several timestamps.